open-contracting/standard/docs/guidance/model/milestones.md

 #### 1. Project data

-This worked example shows how milestones for project commencement and project completion should be updated in OCDS.
+This worked example shows how to use milestones to model the planned and actual start and finish dates for a construction project.

-The example includes three updates to a single contracting process (ocds-213czf-000-00001):
+The example below includes 3 OCDS releases from a contracting process for the construction of a cycle lane:

-* A contract is awarded to a user committee with milestones for project commencement and project completion.
+* An award release which includes the scheduled start and end dates for the project.
+* An implementation update release with the actual start date of the project
+* An implementation update release with the actual end date of the project

+In the award release:

+* The scheduled start and end dates for the project are represented using milestones in `contracts/implementation/milestones` with `.type` set to 'delivery' because they related to the delivery of the contract.
+The dates are provided in `.dueDate` and `.status` is set to 'scheduled'.
+* The publisher has defined their own values for the `.code` field so they can filter and compare start and end date milestones across different contracts.

+The first implementation update is published after the project starts but before it completes:

-* The project starts later than expected.
-The project commencement milestone is updated with the actual start date and the project completion milestone `status` is set to 'notMet'.
+* In the project commencement milestone, `.dateMet` is set to the actual start date and `.status` is set to 'met'. `.dateModified` is set to the date the milestone was updated.
+* In the project completion milestone, `.status` is set to 'notMet' since the project is not yet complete and `.dateModified` is set to the date the milestone was updated.

+Users can compare the project commencement milestone's `.dueDate` and `.dateMet` fields to determine if the project started on time.
+Users can also compare the project completion milestone's `.dueDate` and `.dateModified` fields to determine whether the `.status` has been updated since the scheduled completion date.

+The second implementation update is published after the project completes:

-* The project is completed earlier than expected.
-The project completion milestone is updated with the actual completion date.
+* In the project completion milestone, `.dateMet` is set to the actual completion date for the project and `.status` is set to 'met'.

-The OCDS releases for each update are shown below.

 ```eval_rst